How to Make a Long Island Iced Tea

 Summary for How to Make a Long Island Iced Tea

 This is a rare example of an article where, here at The Kent and Sussex Tea and Coffee Company, we can provide only knowledge.
 Our parting comment is that, should you be suffering from a hangover the next morning, studies suggest that Pu erh Tea could help.
 That we do stock.
-We also have over 1,000 other types of Loose Tea and 70 types of Fresh Coffee.
+We also have over 1,000 other types of Loose Tea and 70 types of Fresh Ground Coffee.
 These we pack fresh to order.